 If you want to deprecate a cohort, then you can archive it.
 You can archive a cohort by clicking on its name in the Behavioral Cohorts tab.
 Then, click "Archive".
 You can always unarchive your cohort at a later time.

 To delete a cohort, you will have to archive it first.
 Once you have archived the cohort, you can delete it.
 To search for archived cohorts, click the "Archived" checkbox.

 Click on the name of your archived cohort and then click the "Delete" button to delete your cohort permanently.

 You can click on the "Export" button to export a Behavioral Cohort.
+The exported cohort will have at most 1 million users.
 You can choose to export your cohort to Urban Airship, Kahuna, or Appboy if you have those integrations set up.
 Otherwise, exporting a cohort as a CSV file will allow you to receive via email a link to download a CSV file containing all users in a cohort and their most recent user properties.

 Cohorts can be leveraged throughout the majority of our platform.
 To segment your data by cohorts, use the Chart Controls to add a segment, select '[Amplitude] Cohort', and then select the appropriate cohort.
 Note: For any chart or query that segments on a cohort, the segmented cohort will automatically recompute itself whenever the chart is generated.